dskemp/courtdata/content/cases/ot2014/13-534/index.md

 - "Malcolm L. Stewart"
 roles:
 - "on behalf of the Petitioner"
-- "Deputy Solicitor General, Department of Justice, on behalf of the Respondent"
+- "Deputy Solicitor General, on behalf of the Respondent"
 tags:
 - "Federal Trade Commission"
 - "Federal Trade Commission Act"